flutter/website/src/release/breaking-changes/wide-gamut-framework.md

 ### Access color components

-For users of `Color`, if the components are ever accessed the code should be migrated to take advantage of the floating-point components.
-In the short term one can easily scale the components themselves.
+If your app ever accesses a `Color` component, consider taking advantage of the floating-point components.
+In the short term, you can easily scale the components themselves.

 ```dart
 extension IntColorComponents on Color {